-- On 25 April 2023, Greece confirmed an outbreak of African swine fever (ASF) in a domestic pig holding in the region of Sintiki near the country's border with Bulgaria and North Macedonia (Fig. 1) - This is the first outbreak of ASF in domestic pigs in Greece since 2020.
-In January 2023, Greece confirmed its first case of ASF in wild boar - Infected wild boar play an important role in the spread of ASF - Humans can also transmit ASF to pigs through feeding of food waste contaminated with ASF to pigs, or by bringing clothing, footwear, vehicles and equipment contaminated with ASF onto a pig farm - There has been no movement of live pigs into Ireland from Greece in the past six months
+- On 26 June 2023, Croatia confirmed its first outbreak of African Swine Fever (ASF) in domestic pigs.
+Since then, six further outbreaks have been confirmed.
+The outbreaks occurred in small pig herds close to the border with Bosnia and Herzegovina (Fig. 1).
+Croatia has never reported the disease in wild boar - On 22 June 2023, Bosnia and Herzegovina reported its first outbreak of ASF in domestic pigs - Infected wild boar play an important role in the spread of ASF - Humans can also transmit ASF to pigs through feeding of food waste contaminated with ASF to pigs, or by bringing clothing, footwear, vehicles and equipment contaminated with ASF onto a pig farm - ASF outbreaks can occur on any size of pig farm.
+For example, outbreaks have occurred in backyard herds with a single pig to large enterprises with over 53,000 pigs (in west Romania in June 2023) - There has been no movement of live pigs into Ireland from Croatia or Bosnia and Herzegovina in the past six months

 Fig. 1.
-Location of African swine fever outbreak in Sintiki, Greece.
-This is the first outbreak in domestic pigs in Greece since 2020 (Source: Animal Disease Information System (ADIS))
+Locations of

+African swine fever

+outbreaks in Croatia and

+Bosnia and Herzegovina.

+This is the first time ASF

+has been reported in

+these countries.
+(Source:

+Animal Disease

+Information System

+(ADIS))